Approximate Nash Equilibrium Learning for n-Player Markov Games in Dynamic Pricing: Results

 \textbf{Stabilization of realized market rewards to Nash equilibrium:} Fig. \ref{fig:reward_plots_main} represents the convergence of the average market reward of a single agent (randomly selected as agent 0) towards a Nash equilibrium.
 We superimpose the boundaries of the theoretical Nash equilibrium reward over the plot.
 The reward is obtained from the boundaries of theoretical Nash equilibria, where $\epsilon < \epsilon_l$ ($\epsilon_l = 0.0001$).
 The topology of this function is illustrated in Fig. \ref{fig:market-topo-main}, and for each state, or reference price, there exists a boundary where the policy deviation of any agent can occur without significant unilateral reward gain.
 The expected reward is computed using the market model parameters per Scenario ($\beta_0, \beta_1, \beta_2, a$).
 From the expected reward, we compare it with the positive difference of theoretical equilibrium reward $\Pi' = f(x_n') \ x_n'$ where $x_n'$.
 This exists as two boundary points indicating the area where $\epsilon < \epsilon_l$.
 For each episode the average reward per timestep over the episode lengths is recorded.
 From Fig. \ref{fig:reward_plots_main}, we observe the average reward per agent of the system per episode (blue dashed line), and the average reward of a single agent per episode (orange dashed line), to converge within the boundary of Nash equilibrium (blue shade).
 However, due to randomization from black box optimization and/or stochastic behaviour of the Markov Game this expected reward can sometimes fall outside of the NE region.

-\textbf{Diminishing loss function:} We demonstrate empirically, as shown in Fig. \ref{fig:loss_plot_main}, that the loss function of $Q(s)$ and $\Psi(s)$ decrease with each RL episode.
+We demonstrate empirically in Appendix \ref{sec:plots-figs}, that the loss function of $Q(s)$ and $\Psi(s)$ decrease with each RL episode.
 This merely indicates that a representation of the function mapping state to its corresponding Nash policy based on policy-to-$\epsilon$ model $\Gamma(\pi)$ is being learned, and a stable solution is proposed.
 Hyperparameters are presented in Appendix \ref{sec:hardware-hyperparam}.

 \textbf{Comparison with baseline cooperative Q-learning model:} We compare our NE learning model wit a naive cooperative Q learning model to serve as a baseline measure of model performance.
 In the naive Q learning model, the objective is simply to maximize each agent's respective rewards, and avoid any kind of NE computation.
 The Q update function in Eq. \eqref{eq:q-update} is simply a maximization of the joint Q function, instead of using $\mathcal{N}(s')$.
 From Fig.\ref{fig:baseline_comp}, we generally observe lower average reward values from the baseline model compared to the NE learning model.
 The NE reward ranges remain very similar.
 From an economic perspective, the Nash Q learning agents take into account that other agents will compete against them, and the solver optimizes accordingly, whereas, in cooperative Q learning no consideration for the other agents' strategies are taken, and agents may to over-compete, driving average rewards lower in an oligopoly.